intel/memory-usage-analyzer/tests/madvise/README.md

 # Instructions
-madvise_test loads the entire dataset (silesia.tar for example) to memory, swap-out all the pages and swap-in all the pages, monitoring the time spent in swap-in and swap-out and other key metrics.
+madvise_test is a framework for zswap performance benchmarking with IAA.
+It loads the entire dataset (silesia.tar for example) to memory, swap-out all the pages and swap-in all the pages, monitoring the time spent in swap-in and swap-out and other key metrics.
+There are two benchmarking scenarios
+1. benchmark single page
+2. benchmark with IAA batching.

 ## Prerequisites
+1. Platform with Intel Xeon 4th generation (or higher) processor with  IAA.
-This framework has dependencies on IAA RFC kernel patches.
+2. Kernel with IAA RFC patches.
 Please see instructions on building the kernel [here](https://wiki.ith.intel.com/display/SF/IAA+Memory-Tiering).

 ## Run single-page Microbenchmarks